ga4gh/vrs/docs/source/conventions/computed_identifiers.rst

 * The object SHOULD be :ref:`normalized <normalization>`.
   Normalization formally applies to all VRS classes.

-* Generate binary data to digest.
-If the object is a :ref:`sequence` string, encode it using UTF-8.
-Otherwise, serialize the object using :ref:`Digest Serialization <digest-serialization>`.
+* Generate binary data to digest through :ref:`digest-serialization`.

-* :ref:`Generate a truncated digest <truncated-digest>` from the binary data.
+* Generate a :ref:`truncated-digest` from the binary data.

 * :ref:`Construct an identifier <identify>` based on the digest and object type.